-Bitcoins can be bought nowadays from hundreds of different operators.
-Coinbase is the most popular one for newbies, where you can easily exchange your fiat currency to Bitcoin.
+Bitcoins can be bought these days from hundreds of different locations.
+Coinbase and eToro are the most popular ones for newbies, where you can easily exchange your fiat currency for Bitcoin.
 You can see all our recommended exchanges from here.

-Buying Bitcoin is very simple.
-You register an account online, go through KYC and deposit money from your bank account.
-You can also use credit card.
-After that you can buy Bitcoins with a couple of clicks.
+Buying Bitcoin is simple.
+You register an account online, go through the KYC process, and deposit money from your bank account.
+You can also use a credit card.
+After that, you can buy bitcoins with a couple of clicks.

-Bitcoins can be always held where ever you bought them as well.
-If your portfolio grows to thousands of dollars, it’s recommended to use a hardware wallet like Ledger Nano and store the funds yourself.
+Bitcoins can be always held where ever you bought them.
+If your portfolio grows to thousands of dollars, it’s recommended to use a hardware wallet like Ledger Nano X and store the funds yourself.

-Bitcoin is still a reserve currency in the crypt world, a bit like USD in the real world.
-Many altcoins can be only bought with Bitcoin.
-If you want to buy some rare cryptos, you must first buy Bitcoins with your fiat currency and then exchange Bitcoin to other tokens.
+Bitcoin is a reserve currency of the crypto world, a bit like USD in the real world.
+Many altcoins can be only bought with bitcoins.
+If you want to buy some rare cryptos, you must first buy bitcoins with your fiat currency and then exchange Bitcoin for other tokens.

-Selling Bitcoin is no different from buying them.
-You can exchange your cryptos back to fiat currency by clicking your mouse few times.
-After that the money can be withdrawn to your bank account instantly.
+Selling bitcoins is no different from buying them.
+You can exchange your cryptos back to fiat currency by clicking your mouse a few times.
+After that, the money can be withdrawn back to your bank account.

-Bitcoin prices are usually followed in dollars.
+Bitcoin price is usually displayed in dollars.
 The official Bitcoin price is merged from the price of all different exchanges.
 The price you get is the price available in the exchange or service you are using.
 It might differ a bit from the official price.